Falit25/XRAY_Abnormality_Detection/README.md

 - Check `checkpoints/` directory exists
 - Verify `.pth` files are not corrupted(for best model validation and ploting graphs for comparision

+**Checkpoints file not detected**:
+- Create a folder named checkpoints and rerun that model.ipynb cell again.
+- Check point folder was larger than 25 mb so github didnt allowed me to upload that here.

 ### Error Messages
 - **"CUDA out of memory"**: Reduce batch size.
 - **"File not found"**: Check dataset path where i faced challenging in Google Collab so i used VS Code for easier approach